f051a0303/myApp/README.md

 ## Contributing

 If you'd like to contribute to this project, I welcome your contributions!
 Simply fork this repository and make any necessary changes.
 Then, submit a pull request with your changes and a brief description of what you've done.
 I'll review your changes and merge them into the main repository if they're appropriate.

+## API

+The Museum Web App is a frontend application that allows users to browse collections and exhibitions from various museums.
+This app is powered by the [Museum React App API](https://github.com/f051a0303/Museum-API), which provides data and functionality to the app.

+To use the authentication features of the Museum Web App, you will need to have the Museum React App API up and running.
+Without the API, the entire authentication features will not work, including user registration, login, and the ability to view and modify a user's favorite exhibits and recently viewed exhibits.

+Additionally, the searching feature in the Museum Web App is only available after a user has logged in.
+Without the API, this feature will not work.

+To get started with the Museum Web App, you'll need to have the Museum React App API up and running.
+If you haven't already, head over to the [Museum React App API repository](https://github.com/f051a0303/Museum-API) to get started.

+Once the API is running, simply open the Museum Web App and start browsing museum collections and exhibitions.